 Persona 5 Royal

-Persona 5 Royal is a fantastic choice if you prefer a turn-based RPG that will take you over 80 hours to complete, but also has some of the slickest writing and theming in years.
+Persona 5 Royal is a fantastic choice if you prefer a turn-based RPG that will take you over 80 hours to complete but also has some of the slickest writing and theming in years.
 As the leader of the Phantom Thieves, you and your companions journey through the damaged psyche of corrupted individuals, manifesting in labyrinthine dungeons filled with monsters.
 Your team uses Personae to fight in battle, exploiting enemy weaknesses and gearing up for all-out attacks to wipe out the enemy.

 Royal is the upgraded version of the JRPG game, so you’ll have a brand new member of the Phantom Thieves to recruit, a new minigame-filled region in Tokyo, a dungeon, two additional endings, and more.
 In battle, the new ‘Showtime’ attack lets party members tag team to inflict tons of damage.
-There are tons more differences to find in Persona 5 Royal, so if you want the definitive experience, this is it.
+There are loads more differences to find in Persona 5 Royal, so if you want the definitive experience, this is it.

 We hope you enjoyed this list of the best tactical RPGs!
 How about browsing some of the best free MMORPGs on PC, or even our list of excellent strategy games if you want to shed the roleplay?